MaterializeInc/materialize/ex/chbench/README.md

    4. Click "Apply and Restart".
    5. Continue with the `docker-compose` steps listed above.

-To get started, bring up the Docker Compose containers in the background:
+To get started, bring up the Docker Compose containers in the background.
+To do this, open up a new shell, and from the Materialize repository, change to the `ex/chbench` directory and type the following three commands after each other:

 ```shell session
 $ docker-compose up -d